jessiejames/jessiejames.github.io/projects/project-5.md

   - C++
   - Wearables
   - Cosplay
-summary: Wearable Electronics for a costume featured in a talk at the Amazing Hawaii Comic Con 2015
+summary: Wearable Electronics for a costume featured in a panel at the Amazing Hawaii Comic Con 2015
 ---

 <div class="ui small rounded images">